helgoboss/helgobox/doc/user-guide.md

 - [MIDI Controller Feedback in REAPER with ReaLearn and LBX SmartKnobs - Tutorial](https://www.youtube.com/watch?v=p0LBdXXcg7g)
 - [Demonstration of the projection feature](https://www.youtube.com/watch?v=omuYBznEShk)

 Keep in mind that some of the mentioned videos still use older versions of ReaLearn.
+E.g. it should be easier nowadays to use ReaLearn's "preset auto-load" feature instead of adding LBX SmartKnobs to the mix.

 ## Basics